abcnews/gemini/README.md

 gemini.fullReplace(callbackAfterReplace);
 ```

-Make sure your original CoreMedia document has in Context Settings
+Make sure your original CoreMedia document has in Context Settings.

+It will look for `#fullscript` and mount the fetched content there.

+Use `#remove` and `#endremove` to write your fallback content for Apple News and AMP etc.

 ```
 struct